Madboyz2586/dotfiles/README.md

 <a href='https://www.madz258.xyz'> Visit My Website! </a>

-Hi these are the configs for my Desktops, Window Managers and servers
+Hi these are the configs for my Desktops, Window Managers and servers.
+This is also the place where I show off the rices I have made =)

 # GNOME
 I am currently running GNOME on arcolinux but are making plans to try out Hyprland